 What Minnesota drivers are paying with Jerry

 Jerry helps you find quotes from up to 7 trusted insurers in the North Star State, so you get the full picture of what’s available and how much you should be paying.
+Here are some of the most recent quotes Jerry has been able to pull for Minnesota drivers looking for different levels of coverage, and how much each one saved.

 Recent quotes in Minnesota